6 Ways to Set a New Grouse Grind Personal Best

 1. Change Your Training Routine

-Many seem to do the Grind multiple times per week and wonder why they have plateaued.
+Many seem to climb the Grind multiple times per week and wonder why they have plateaued.
 It's because your body is used to the challenge.
 Do the Grind once or twice per week.
-Try something different the other six days like doing a strength training session during the week, using a 400 meter track to do some speed work, incorporating some agility and quickness drills or substituting swimming or spinning one or two times per week.
+Try cross-training on the other five or six days a week.
+Some suggestions include strength training two days per week, heading to 400-meter track to do some speed work, incorporating some agility and quickness drills or substituting swimming or spinning one or two times per week.

 3. Recover Efficiently